 Board of directors

-Leon Kelly, vice president: Leon Kelly, M.D., is a board-certified forensic pathologist and the coroner and chief medical examiner of El Paso County.
+Dr. Leon Kelly, president: Leon is a board-certified forensic pathologist and the coroner, chief medical examiner and deputy medical director of El Paso County.
 His statewide work as a medical expert has included service on the Child Fatality Prevention System State Review Team, and he co-founded the county’s Child Fatality Review Team to help lead local suicide prevention efforts.
-Dr. Kelly also teaches at the University of Colorado Colorado Springs.
+Leon also teaches at the University of Colorado Colorado Springs.